qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 ----------------------------------

-To start a standalone script, initialize the QGIS resources at the beginning of the script similar to the following code:
+To start a standalone script, initialize the QGIS resources at the beginning of the script:

 ::

   from qgis.core import *

-  # supply path to qgis install location
+  # Supply path to qgis install location
   QgsApplication.setPrefixPath("/path/to/qgis/installation", True)

-  # create a reference to the QgsApplication, setting the
+  # Create a reference to the QgsApplication.
+Setting the
-  # second argument to False disables the GUI
+  # second argument to False disables the GUI.
   qgs = QgsApplication([], False)

-  # load providers
+  # Load providers
   qgs.initQgis()

   # Write your code here to load some layers, use processing
   # algorithms, etc.

-  # When your script is complete, call exitQgis() to remove the
+  # Finally, exitQgis() is called to remove the
   # provider and layer registries from memory

   qgs.exitQgis()

-We begin by importing the :mod:`qgis.core` module and then configuring the prefix path.
+First we import the :mod:`qgis.core` module and configure the prefix path.
 The prefix path is the location where QGIS is installed on your system.
 It is configured in the script by calling the :meth:`setPrefixPath <qgis.core.QgsApplication.setPrefixPath>` method.
+The second argument of
+:meth:`setPrefixPath <qgis.core.QgsApplication.setPrefixPath>`
-The second argument of meth:`setPrefixPath <qgis.core.QgsApplication.setPrefixPath>` is set to ``True``, which controls whether the default paths are used.
+is set to ``True``, specifying that default paths are to be used.

 The QGIS install path varies by platform; the easiest way to find it